Generic name: betamethasone topical [ BAY-ta-METH-a-sone-TOP-ik-al ]

 It is not known whether this medicine will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant.
+Tell your doctor if you are pregnant.

-How should I use Diprolene (betamethasone topical)?
+How should I use Diprolene?

 Wash your hands before and after using this medicine, unless you are using the medicine to treat the skin on your hands.

 Do not cover the treated skin area unless your doctor tells you to.
-Covering the skin that is treated with betamethasone topical can increase the amount of medicine your skin absorbs, which may lead to unwanted side effects.
-Follow your doctor's instructions.
+Covering treated areas can increase the amount of medicine absorbed through your skin and may cause harmful effects.

 Store at room temperature away from moisture and heat.